 By persona, lifecycle, interests, device, geography, actions

 Being able to personalize your user's experience is quickly becoming mandatory.
-User's expect you to know and remeber them, anything less would be inconvient and annoying.
+User's expect you to know and remember them, anything less would be inconvenient and annoying.

-But the real art comes with on-going personalization that adpats to that users's profile. changing interests, different customer lifecycles, different industries and so on.
+But the real art comes with on-going personalization that adapts to that users's profile. changing interests, different customer lifecycles, different industries and so on.